abdelino17/coworking-space/README.md

 ### 3. Install PostgreSQL Helm Chart

-This Chart requires `aws-ebs-csi-driver` for persistent volume.
-If you are using your own AWS Account, you can uncomment the file [`ebs-csi-driver.tf`](infra/terraform/csi-driver.tf) to install it.
+The [PostgreSQL Helm Chart](https://artifacthub.io/packages/helm/bitnami/postgresql) requires `aws-ebs-csi-driver` for persistent volume.
+If you are using your own AWS Account, you can uncomment the file [ebs-csi-driver.tf](infra/terraform/csi-driver.tf) to install it.

-However, I noticed that the Udacity Account is missing these mandatory permissions:
+However, I noticed that the Udacity Account is missing the following permissions:

 - iam:CreateOpenIDConnectProvider
 - iam:ListOpenIDConnectProviders
 - iam:GetOpenIDConnectProvider

-Unfortunately without them, it's impossible to use EBS.
+Unfortunately without them, it was impossible to use EBS.

 So I decided to use the `local-storage` Storage Class.

-You need to set the [node affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) for local-storage.
+For that, you need to set the [node affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) first.

 Get the node DNS with the command:

 `$ kubectl get nodes -o jsonpath='{ $.items[*].status.addresses[?(@.type=="InternalDNS")].address }`

-Update the value in the [configuration](infra/k8s/local-storage.yaml).
+Update the value in the [configuration](https://github.com/abdelino17/coworking-space/blob/92f792bf94c311e8ba7907299a7c0f3aaf78a0ea/infra/k8s/local-storage.yaml#L29).
 Then, deploy it!

 `$ kubectl apply -f infra/k8s/local-storage.yaml`